EAL & SEND

 • Monitoring

-All 1st, 3rd and L6th form are screened for literacy difficulties which might impact on learning or taking exams.
-The results from these tests are used as a rough guide together with subject teacher feedback over time to consider if a more detailed assessment of needs is required.
-Parents are informed if this is the case.
+1st, 3rd, and 6th form students are screened for literacy difficulties that might affect their learning or exam performance.
+The results from these tests, along with subject teacher feedback, help determine if a more detailed assessment of needs is necessary.
+Parents are informed if a further assessment is needed.

 • Referrals to Curriculum Support

-Teachers and parents are encouraged to relay any student concerns to academic tutors who in turn passes them on to the Head of Curriculum Support, if necessary.
+Parents and teachers are urged to communicate any student concerns to Form Tutors, who will then relay these to the Head of Curriculum Support when necessary.

 • Additional Learning Support

-• Staff Awareness of SEND and EAL Pupils
+• Staff Awareness of students with SEND or EAL needs

 • Examination Access Arrangements